-No matter what service or product your business sells, providing quality information to your blog visitors is vitally important.
-For example, if your business provides travel services, it’s not a bad idea to publish information from government and foreign travel-related departments, such as news or updates on travel warnings, advice from embassies, etc.
+No matter what product or service you sell or what industry your business is a part of, it’s vitally important to provide quality information on your site or blog.
+For example, if you provide medical services, it’s not a bad idea to publish the latest information from the health department, such as news or updates on medical research, health and fitness advice, etc.

 To create and publish this type of information, however, is very time-consuming.
-You have to do a ton of information gathering, researching and organizing, checking your sources for accuracy, writing and editing content (or hire someone to do this for you), and then continually ensure that this information is kept up-to-date.
-As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is entirely beyond your control.
+You have to sort through, gather, and organize a ton of information, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually ensure that this information is up-to-date.
+As you can imagine, this not only involves a lot of work but most of the information you are dealing with is entirely beyond your control.

-Fortunately, there is a much easier way to keep your readers up-to-date with great information.
+Fortunately, there is a much simpler way to keep your site visitors up-to-date with the latest information.

 It’s called RSS …

-(RSS - The simplest way to provide your subscribers with up-to-date information)
+(RSS is one of the easiest ways to provide your users with up-to-date information)

-- RSS is an acronym for RDF Site Summary, or, as is more commonly referred to, Really Simple Syndication.
-It is often called a “feed” or “newsfeed”.
+- RSS, which, according to some experts is an acronym for Rich Site Summary, is more commonly referred to as Really Simple Syndication.
+It can also be referred to as a “feed” or “news feed”.

-- Once users subscribe to a website’s feed, they no longer have to physically visit and check the source website for content updates.
-Instead, their web browser will constantly monitor the content and keep feed subscribers updated.
+- When users subscribe to an RSS feed, they no longer have to manually check the source website for content updates.
+Instead, their web browser constantly monitors the site and keeps feed subscribers up-to-date.

-- RSS feeds are typically used to publish information that is frequently updated, such as new blog post items, news headlines, videos, etc., to which any user can then subscribe.
+- Feeds are often used to publish frequently updated information, such as new blog post items, news headlines, video lists, etc., which other users can then subscribe to.

-- Essentially, an RSS feed is a structured XML (XML = Extensible Markup Language) document that includes either full or summarized text along with other metadata such as date of publishing, author, etc. It allows people to subscribe to content on websites and blogs that publish feeds and then browse updates posted on these websites using an RSS feed reader.
+- Essentially, an RSS feed is an XML document that includes full or summarized text along with metadata like published date, feed author, etc. It allows people to subscribe to content on websites and then browse any updates posted on these websites through an RSS feed reader.
 Conversely, RSS feeds also enable publishers to automatically syndicate information.

-- Feeds can be made available in different formats and read by different feed aggregators.
+- There are different kinds of feeds, read by different aggregators.
 Some of these include RSS feeds, Atom feeds and RDF (Resource Description Framework) feeds.
 All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different machines and programs.

-- Many sites and software applications also let you combine several RSS feeds to receive news and updates sourced from various sites.
+- Many sites and software applications also allow you to combine multiple RSS feeds to aggregate news and updates from different sources.

-This comprehensive article shows you how to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site via RSS.
+In this detailed article, we explain where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add content from other websites to your site via their RSS feed.

 RSS (Really Simple Syndication) Feeds